-Try this: Search for LSI (Latent Semantic Indexing) keywords at LSI Graph or if you prefer to stay focused on your blog without opening a new tab, try Twinword Writer Plugin for WordPress.
+Try this: You can try using Twinword Ideas to come up with synonyms and related phrases.
+If you prefer to stay focused on your blog without opening a new tab, try Twinword Writer Plugin for WordPress.
 Click any word in your text and get instant synonyms.

 If these keywords are already your “best friends” then you are on the right track.
-If it is your first time finding out keywords can have tails, then you can find more information here .
+If it is your first time finding out keywords can have tails, then learn more about Long-Tail Keywords.
 Do not worry, it does not bite!
 In fact, according to the marketing expert Neil Patel:

 If you consistently publish in-depth content around long-tail keywords, you’ll see an increase in search traffic, attract paying customers, and grow your brand.

-For example, you can include phrase like “How Many Words Does the Average Person Know” or its variations in the title and body of your written masterpiece.
+For example, you can include a phrase like “How Many Words Does the Average Person Know” or its variations in the title and body of your posts.

 LSI Keywords are simply related keywords to the topic or your target keywords.
 Use them naturally of course.
 Including them will help signal to Google and search engines that what you are writing is relevant to the topic or keyword you are targeting.

-So our lesson is simple.
+So, our lesson is simple.
 Write for your readers, not search engines.
 Natural language is essential for delivering your ideas and it is something most of us take for granted.
-Pursuing the goal for highest rank in organic search, we forget that our visitors are the ones contributing.
+Pursuing the goal for the highest rank in organic search, we can forget that our readers are the ones contributing.
 Deliver an amazing experience for your readers and enjoy writing your blog post without stuffed keywords.

 Share your thoughts below in the comment box or tweet us at @twinwordinc!